-Processing and Settlement Service Revenues - Processing and settlement service revenues consist of cash transfer revenues and tax refund processing service revenues.
+Processing and Settlement Service Revenues - Processing and settlement service revenues consist of cash transfer revenues, tax refund processing service revenues and 1099 program disbursement revenues.
 We earn cash transfer revenues when consumers fund their cards through a reload transaction at a Green Dot Network retail location.
 Our aggregate cash transfer revenues vary based upon the mix of locations where reload transactions occur, since reload fees vary by location.
 We earn tax refund processing service revenues when a customer of a third party tax preparation company chooses to pay their tax preparation fee through the use of our tax refund processing services.
+We earn 1099 program disbursement fees from our business partners as payment disbursements are made.